 When our doctors recommend a treatment, we assume our doctors have good reasons for doing so.
 We assume that studies have shown the treatment to help, or even cure, what ails us.
-Is it possible your doctor might prescribe a medication, treatment, or even surgery if there was no evidence of benefit?
-Yes!
+However, did you know your doctor might prescribe a medication, treatment, or even surgery if there was no evidence of benefit?
 Why does this happen?
 Should you trust your doctor’s recommendations?
 What can you do?

-Researchers recently evaluated 3,000+ studies published between 2003-2017 in highly regarded medical journals.
+Researchers evaluated 3,000+ studies published between 2003-2017 in highly regarded medical journals.
 They found 396 routine medical practices that studies in leading journals clearly contradicted.
-In other words, they concluded there are almost 400 practices that doctors consider conventional wisdom even though there is no scientific proof of effectiveness.
+In other words, they identified almost 400 practices that doctors consider conventional wisdom, even though there is no scientific proof of effectiveness.

 Certainly, these findings provide reasons to not blindly trust your doctor’s recommendations.

 Additionally, researchers in another study analyzed randomized controlled trials on the harms and benefits of 3,000 medical treatments.
 The researchers rated the likeliness of benefits and harms for each treatment, with the following results:

 - 11% – beneficial